TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Have you heard of the term "pixel perfect" before?
 Pixel perfect can mean a lot of things, but here we're talking about perfectly matching _your_ layout to the original one -- down to the last pixel.

-For Beast Mode, try to emulate the original Multi-Column Form as closely as possible.
+For BEAST MODE, try to emulate the original Multi-Column Form as closely as possible.
 Consider `font-*` properties, colors, and especially the distances around and between the elements.
 What tools are at your disposal to help you in this endeavor?
-That's right, time to have a chat with our buddy Dev Tools.
+Surely there's [a Chrome extension that could help](http://www.welldonecode.com/perfectpixel/) lying around somewhere...

 ##### NIGHTMARE MODE

-There might be giants...giant monitors, that is.
-(Have you seen the ones in the instructor office?)
+We live in an age of giants... giant monitors, that is.
+Have you seen the ones in the instructor office?
 Do some research about designing for larger monitors.
 How do you write XL media queries?
 Do you even need to?
-What would Multi-Column Form look like on a giant screen?
-Create a `xlarge.css` stylesheet and incorporate your newfound knowledge in the styles there.
-Can you make the site giant monitor ready?
+What would **Multi-Column Form** look like on a _giant screen_?
+Create a `xlarge.css` stylesheet and distill your new-found knowledge into styles there.
+Can you make your site "giant monitor friendly"?

 #### Vertical Timeline